DANCE - FINE ARTS - MUSIC - THEATER - WRITING

 WORKSHOPS & CLASSES

-MILTON--The Milton Artists' Guild has two workshops this week.
+MILTON--The Milton Artists' Guild has three workshops this week.

-Social Sunday continues at the MAG Art Center with free weekly art classes for families at MAG on Sunday at 1 p.m.
-Each week offers a different project--last Sunday was paper stars.
+Social Sundays continue at the Milton Artists' Guild Art Center with free weekly art classes for families at MAG on Sunday at 1 p.m.
+Each week offers a different project.
 Stay for 30 minutes or the whole two hours.
 Click here for more info.

 COVID NEWS

 COVID-19 is still here.
-Reported cases have fallen to their lowest level since early fall but hospitalizations statewide rose by one to 18 for the week ending March 9.
-Six of those hospitalizations were in Franklin County.
-Six more Vermonters died from the virus in the week ending March 9 for a pandemic total of 1,138 in Vermont.
+Statewide hospitalizations dropped to eight for the week ending March 30, the lowest since last summer.
+Six of those eight hospitalizations were in Franklin County!
+Three more Vermonters died from the virus for a pandemic total of 1,144 in Vermont.

 Vaccines are available for COVID, the Flu, and RSV, the three main viruses that cause people to end up in a hospital.
-According to the state COVID-19 and Flu Vaccination Dashboard still just 17% of Franklin County residents have received the new COVID vaccine, trailed only by Essex County.
-That compares to about 25% of Vermonters statewide who have had the latest COVID-19 vaccine and 37% of Vermonters who have gotten a flu shot.
-Vermonters have not moved those numbers much in the past six weeks and lag behind prior years in both COVID and flu vaccinations.
+According to the state COVID-19 and Flu Vaccination Dashboard still just 17% of Franklin County residents have received the new COVID vaccine, still trailed only by Essex County.
+That compares to about 25% of Vermonters statewide who have had the latest COVID-19 vaccine and 43% of Vermonters who have gotten a flu shot.
+Vermonters have not moved those numbers much in February or March.

 COVID vaccines are 100% free to everyone 6 months and older living in the United States, regardless of immigration or insurance status.
 The free shots are available via health insurance, Medicare, and through federally qualified health centers, pharmacies participating in the federal Bridge Program, or district health department offices.
 Free N95 masks are also available at many of the same locations.
 Pharmacies in Vermont may now give COVID-19 shots to kids ages 3 and older.
 Click here for more info.